 Consequently, this whole grotesque miscarriage of justice flew pretty much under the public radar.
 The SEC focused instead on corrupt hedge fund managers like Bernie Madoff who, while no doubt felonious, were small fish to fry in comparison with the bank CEO’s who threatened and temporarily crippled the economy (Madoff also took advantage of CDOs).
 The banks crashed the stock market, not vice-versa.
 Credit Suisse investor Kareem Serageldin spent 30 months in jail but none of the primary culprits went to jail despite the fact that several committed felonies.
 Either way, the main factors that caused the meltdown weren’t illegal since bankers had long since bribed politicians to deregulate.

-The Dodd-Frank legislation that followed subjected the derivatives market to the same transparency as the regular stock market and forced stricter capital requirements on the banks, with twice as much of their cash safe on reserve (20% not invested, as opposed to 10%) and leverage ratios dropped back down to 6%, or 16.66:1 as opposed to 30:1.
+The Dodd-Frank legislation that followed subjected the derivatives market to the same transparency as the regular stock market and forced stricter capital requirements on the banks, with twice as much of their cash safe on reserve (20% not invested, as opposed to 10%) and leverage ratios dropped back down to 16.66:1 as opposed to 30:1.
 Dodd-Frank also created the Consumer Financial Protection Bureau (CFPB) to help protect citizens against fraud.
 In its first five years, the CFPB returned $11 billion total from banks and financial companies to consumers.
 However, in a classic case of the fox guarding the henhouse, the banks themselves were put in charge of overseeing the derivatives markets — a $600 trillion-dollar untaxed market that contributes virtually nothing constructive to society.
 Just to put some perspective on that, $600 trillion is ~ 33x bigger than the entire rest of the “real” American economy outside the derivatives markets.
 The increased capital cushion requirement hurt small businesses because big banks were less willing to take risks lending to small entrepreneurs.
 The result was that the big banks were bigger than ever and they still reaped the profits while taxpayers and investors assumed the risk.
 With the Federal Reserve lending at virtually no interest, the government had shoveled banks around $3 trillion by 2009.
 Americans naturally resented the fact that the perpetrators of the crisis actually profited from it while everyone else suffered.
 On the other hand, TARP paid for itself within a few years and really had staved off a worse systemic crisis.
 In fact, the government (and, by extension, taxpayers) made $15.3 billion in profit by the time TARP closed operations at the end of 2014.
 Moreover, big banks had dramatically shrunk their involvement in the mortgage-related derivatives trade by 2016.
 Still, CDO’s quietly crept back onto the scene in 2015, rebranded as “bespoke tranche opportunities” (BTO’s).

 Senators John McCain (R-Arizona) and Elizabeth Warren (D-Massachusetts) introduced legislation to cap bank size in 2013, effectively trying to break up the big banks.
 Bernie Sanders (D-VT) backed the idea in his 2016 campaign.
 According to this line of thinking, until such a law is enacted, too big to fail remains part of the economic landscape.
 Others argue that “bigness” was never really the problem to begin with and, even with such a law, the overall amount of capital controlled by big banks wouldn’t change; there would just be more of them.
 Supporters of Dodd-Frank point out that it includes procedures for the Federal Reserve to “wind down” problematic banks that fail stringent stress tests and that some banks are breaking themselves up anyway to avoid the legislation.